naugehyde/bt-sensors-plugin-sk/README.md

 You can now take the data and display it using Kip, WilhelmSK or route it to NMEA-2K and display it on a N2K MFD, or use it to create and respond to alerts in Node-Red.
 Isn't life grand?

+## THANKS

+Many thanks to all those who contributed to the project either with code or testing or just letting me sit on a dock near their boat and connect to their devices:

+- Michael aboard the A Bientot
+- Kevin
+- Jason
+- Teppo
+- Ilya
+- Guthip
+- Peter

+It takes a village.
+Or more appropriately, an armada.
+Okay, regatta.
+But you get the idea.